AmirHosein-Gharaati/chat-app/README.md

 in the project directory.
 Remove if you have them.

 ## Swagger
+The application is implemeted mainly using websockets (Read Notes section for more details).

+But there is also a REST endpoint available.
 You can check API swagger documentation in: http://localhost:3000/swagger

 The websocket is available in: `localhost:3000`